 A document folder can store folders and documents and emails.
 Folders can be created in workspaces, tabs, or other folders.
 A folder created directly within a workspace is called a root-level folder.
 As a best practice, iManage recommends using as few root-level folders as possible to better organize the information.

-When a folder of doctype Document opens, the display is customized for documents, showing other properties such as file name, size, and location.
+- Document: The display is customized for documents, showing other properties such as file name, size, and location.

-When a folder of doctype Email opens, the display is customized for emails, showing other properties such as email title, when sent, sender and recipient name, and size.
+- Email: The display is customized for emails, showing other properties such as email title, when sent, sender and recipient name, and size.